 - Gillian Gilbert synthesizers, guitars and programming

 - Anti-Love Song: The vast majority of the album is this, with the possible exceptions of "Fine Time" and "Vanishing Point".
+One song on the album is outright called "Love Less".

 - Artistic Stimulation: The album was recorded under the influence of ecstasy, and it shows.